jrAntor/jrAntor.github.io/_posts/2020-11-11-php-string-manipulation.markdown

 ---
 layout: post
-title:  "Basic Php String Functions"
+title:  "Useful String Manipulation in PHP"
 date:   2020-11-11 00:14:19 +0600
-permalink: /blog/php-string-functions
+permalink: /blog/php-strings
 ---

 This post contains useful string functions of PHP, kind of a cheat sheet.
+Other than searching, it is useful to get a few of them in one place.

-- **Getting length of a string**
+> Getting length of a string

  ```php